 A Horse for Hanukkah, by Myriam Halberstam, illustrated by Nancy Cote

 About A Horse for Hanukkah – In A Horse for Hanukkah, by Myriam Halberstam, Hannah miraculously gets the horse she has always wanted as a gift for Hanukkah.
 But the challenges of living with a horse in a cramped apartment soon become apparent, and small whimsical episodes of chaos quickly ensue.
 Latkes, menorahs and dreidels all become a part of the mess, and the family’s Hanukkah celebration is soon in turmoil.

 (Kids) Hannah’s wish finally comes true: her parents give her a horse for Hanukkah.
 The horse, Golda, is sweet and curious, lives in their apartment, and even speaks Hebrew.
 But when Golda starts causing horse-sized trouble during the family’s celebration, Hannah wonders if her wish might have brought her more than she bargained for!
 A delightful romp with dreamlike illustrations, this is a book that belongs on every wish list.
 Special order A Horse for Hanukkah from its German publisher, Ariella Books, and look for it in US bookstores.

-✅ Best A Little House Christmas: Holiday Stories from the Little House Books
+A Little House Christmas: Holiday Stories from the Little House Books, by Laura Ingalls Wilder

 Wonderful memories ❣️ – You love the Little House books, so having all the Christmas stories in one place is wonderful.
 A word of warning, though — there are some complex explanations of Santa Claus in the Plum Creek chapter that had to gloss over because not ready for the big reveal yet. just changed some words and got through it.
 But You loves these stories, and they feel so Christmasy!